temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

   - `maxBillingPeriods`: A number that defines the maximum number of billing cycles before the subscription ends.
   - `initialBillingPeriodCharge`: A number that defines the initial charge amount for the first billing period.

 Your `shared.ts` file will also include a [Task Queue](https://docs.temporal.io/workers#task-queue) name.
-The Task Queue helps route tasks to the appropriate [Worker](https://docs.temporal.io/workers#worker).
-When you start a Workflow in Temporal, it places tasks into the Task Queue.
+The Task Queue helps route tasks to the appropriate [Worker](https://docs.temporal.io/workers#worker), a program that executes Temporal tasks.
+When you start a Workflow in Temporal, tasks get placed into the Task Queue.
 Workers continuously poll this queue for tasks and execute them.
 The Workflow doesn't proceed until a Worker picks up and processes the Workflow Task from the Task Queue.

 Add the following code in your `shared.ts` file: